-In one case, purchased this out of pocket for a new hire that I was to report to me.
+In one case, I purchased this out of pocket for a new hire that was to report to me.
 She was quiet enough that it was difficult to learn about her.
 Learning about her strengths allowed me to be patient with areas where I could expect her to be challenged and require additional support.
-In her case, one of her strengths actually caused a challenge for her to be effective in the role that she was hired into.
-It was interesting observe how she navigated the position despite this.
+In her case, one of her strengths actually caused a challenge for her to be effective in the role that she was hired to perform.
+It was interesting to observe how she navigated the position despite this.

 If my strengths resonate with you or you just want to discuss your with someone else feel free to reach out!